All Episodes

 We are a nation of whiners.

-Now I know why, you know, Senator McCain couldn't exactly cozy up to that comment, had to throw Phil Graham under the bus because sadly, this may be another theme we could examine today, the truth does hurt.
+Had to throw Phil Graham under the bus because sadly, this may be another theme we could examine today.

-Talk show guys can sit here and hit you with sentences like this, and uh and even the occasional Senator a member of Congress can.
+Talk show guys can sit here and hit you with sentences like this, and even the occasional senator or member of Congress can.

-But uh when you're running for president, you can't really do or say anything that makes big crowds of people in economically hurting very popular states like oh, Ohio, Michigan say, wait a minute, is he calling me a whiner?
+But when you're running for president, you can't really do or say anything that makes big crowds of people in economically hurting, very populous states like Ohio, Michigan say, wait a minute, is he calling me a whiner?

-When I think Senator McCain could have come out and said, Look, uh if you really are on hard times that are not your fault, and you have chunked your cell phone and and you and you have uh, you know, uh really reined in your your lifestyle, then no, of course I'm not calling you a whiner.
+When I think Senator McCain could have come out and said, look, if you really are on hard times that are not your fault and you have chunked your cell phone and you have, you know, really reined in your lifestyle, then no, of course I'm not calling you a whiner.

 Everybody else, yeah, I am.